NicholasSynovic/nicholassynovic.github.io/content/summaries/learning-deep-features-for-discriminative-localization.md

 only regularize data, but also to localize objects in an image **even if the network wasn't trained for object detection**.
-The authors propose a method for object localization that involves a simple modification to the layer to generate what they call "class activation maps" (CAMs), which are heatmaps of where the CNN is "looking" at an image for labeling.
-The hotter the heatmap, the more focus the CNN is putting on that specific image region.
+The authors propose a method for object localization that involves a simple modification to the layer to generate what they call "class activation maps" (CAMs), which are heat maps of where the CNN is "looking" at an image for labeling.
+The hotter the heat map, the more focus the CNN is putting on that specific image region.

 The authors go into detail as to how one would accomplish this with a